OctopusDeploy/docs/docs/deployment-examples/custom-scripts/run-a-script-step.md

 ---
-title: Run a Scripts Steps
+title: Run a scripts steps
 description: Standalone scripts allow you to run scripts contained in a package, or ad-hoc scripts you've saved as part of the step.
 position: 10
 ---